Wilderness therapy: Costs

 Costs can vary, but in the US they "can cost upwards of $50,000 per stay".
-In 2016 the American Hospital Association recognised wilderness therapy as a viable treatment model and provided an insurance billing code.
-This, along with the increasing use of national accreditation programs, has allowed some US providers to work with insurance companies to increase coverage for their programs, but insurance companies sometimes reject the claims "because there is not enough data to justify that the treatment is effective and that the cost is necessary for said treatment."
+In 2016 the American Hospital Association recognized wilderness therapy as a viable treatment model and provided an insurance billing code.
+This, along with the increasing use of national accreditation programs, has allowed some US providers to work with insurance companies to increase coverage for their programs.
+Blue Ridge Wilderness Therapy is an example of an organization that works to accept insurance plans and provide financial aid, along with many other programs.
+However, insurance companies sometimes reject the claims "because there is not enough data to justify that the treatment is effective and that the cost is necessary for said treatment."

 Regulation

 The Outdoor Behavioral Health Council was formed to provide an industry oversight body.

-In 2021, the state of Oregon implemented regulations on transportation, banning the use of Blindfolds, Hoods, and Handcuffs.
+They merged with the National Association of Therapeutic Schools and Programs in December 2024.
+In 2021, the state of Oregon implemented regulations on transportation, banning the use of blindfolds, hoods, and handcuffs.
+Other states have considered similar legislation, though implementation has varied widely.
+These states include Utah, California, Montana, and Missouri, which have all implemented laws and regulations.

 Controversy

 Allegations of abuse, deaths, and lawsuits

-Many abusive situations have been reported and children have died in wilderness therapy programs.
-Many participants also say that they are left with lifelong trauma from the experience.